HaotianYu123/HaotianYu123.github.io/pages/about.md

 2. Data Mining project: Use signal data from existing sensors to further mine potential signal data and replace 10% of the sensor cost.
-3. He designed and developed models to identify functional failures and performance issues in the cockpit interface, key connections, Bluetooth and door-lock modules and Wi-Fi key connections on Li L9/ L8.
+3. He designed and developed models to identify functional failures and performance issues in the cockpit interface, key connections, Bluetooth and door-lock modules, and Wi-Fi key connections on Li L9/ L8.
 The model has reached an accuracy of 95%, and it has been stored on the car end as a DTC (Diagnostic Trouble Code).
 Details of each issue will be sent to the corresponding customer service team and guide them to have the